'Spider-Man: Brand New Day' Will Officially Include 5 Main Types of Villains

 By David Thompson Posted:

-Throughout his MCU run, Holland's Spidey has squared off against an increasingly dangerous set of foes from Vulture (Michael Keaton) in Homecoming, to the deceptive illusionist Mysterio (Jake Gyllenhaal) in Far From Home, all the way to a multiversal gauntlet in No Way Home that included the return of Green Goblin (Willem Dafoe), Doctor Octopus (Alfred Molina), Electro (Jamie Foxx), Sandman (Thomas Haden Church), and Lizard (Rhys Ifans).
+Throughout his MCU run, Holland's Spidey has squared off against an increasingly dangerous set of foes from Vulture (Michael Keaton) in Homecoming, to the deceptive illusionist Mysterio (Jake Gyllenhaal) in Far From Home, to a multiversal gauntlet in No Way Home that included the return of Green Goblin (Willem Dafoe), Doctor Octopus (Alfred Molina), Electro (Jamie Foxx), Sandman (Thomas Haden Church), and Lizard (Rhys Ifans).

-Now, Brand New Day appears poised to raise the stakes even further.
+Brand New Day appears poised to raise the stakes further.
 The first trailer showed the return of Michael Mando as Scorpion, whom Peter has already faced in Homecoming, setting up an exciting reunion.
+One of the most exciting aspects of Spider-Man's challenges this summer is the medley of supervillain types, from mind control to a guy in a green suit.

 5 Types of Supervillains in Spider-Man 4